n0sandb0x/forloops-for-bugbounty/README.md

 subfinder -d $1 -silent -t 100 | httprobe -c 50 | sort -u | while read line; do firefox $line; sleep 10; done

 ```

+## One Liners for Recon and Visual inspection

+### Using Assetfinder with gowitness
+assetfinder -subs-only army.mil | httpx -silent -timeout 50 | xargs -I@ sh -c 'gowitness single @'

+## One Liners for information disclosure

 ### Using WaybackURL to find Excel File leads to PII Disclosure @M0_SADAT

 ```bash
 gau http://hacked-site.com | waybackurls | grep ".xlsx"
 ```

+## One Liners for CVE and Vulnerabilties

 ### To find CVE 2020-3452